Gordon College logo

 What careers can I pursue with a human services minor?

-The human services minor prepares students for graduate programs and careers in social work, health, counseling and rehabilitation, including:
+The human services minor prepares students for graduate programs and careers in human services, social work, health, counseling and rehabilitation, including:

 • Adoption and foster care